ArnaudRinquin/Chrono.js/README.md

 # Chrono.js

 A simple Javascript Chronometer implementation written in CoffeeScript.
+It should be very useful when developing games or any timed application.

 # Features
 With Chrono.js you can: